 - Invariably, the person offering SimulGo plays the white stones, even or against handicap stones.

 - Handicap is usually reduced by 2 or 3 stones, due to the difficulty of playing several boards at once.

 - This type of games are typically offered to lower skilled players, who often not get much opportunity to play with people many ranks stronger, an example being handicapped SimulGo offered by visiting professionals to local Go Club members.

-- It is desirable that the stronger player plays in a way that helps the weaker player learn from his (her) moves.
+- It is desirable that the stronger player plays in a way that helps the weaker player learn from their moves.

 - The simultaneous player gets to play many more games (especially against weaker players) for the time spent.

 - The simul player has an opportunity to improve his multitasking skills.

 - The benefit to the white player (person offering the game) is to train his own emotions against setbacks.
 Without disciplining ones own emotions, the white player can fall apart in other concurrent games, where he were playing well.
 Over time, the increased skills in managing setbacks (resilience) have flow-on effects to real life situations.

 - Over the table: the single player(player playing only one board) should wait with their move ready until the simultaneous player arrives at the board, and play it only then.
 This avoids the repeated questions for the last move and eyes hovering over the board, searching for the move.